 The independent picture across our six primary aggregators defines the rating.
 Source by source:

-• LCB — Community rating 3.7/5 from 282 votes — sizable sample, moderate sentiment, no blacklist or warning flag.
+- LCB — Community rating 3.7/5 from 282 votes; a sizable sample with moderate sentiment, no blacklist or warning flag.

 Player Complaints